jordonsc/dosa/docs/Setup.md

     # This can only be linked after you've downloaded the libraries in the IDE
     ln -s ~/Arduino/libraries/ArduinoBLE arduino/ArduinoBLE

-> NB: Change paths if you have not installed BLE libraries under your local user.
+> NB: The `tools/link_libs.sh` script will symlink all required libraries.

 Getting Started